awvwgk/shf/README.md

 $ s-hf lih.in --diis 10
 ```

 Enforces an unrestricted Hartree-Fock.
-At the moment you cannot break the
+At the moment the symmetry is broken
-symmetry in na-nb = 0 cases, so you will get the result of the restricted HF-SCF
+by using a hcore guess for alpha MOs and a really bad orthonormalizer guess
+for beta MOs

 ```
 $ s-hf li.in --uhf 1